-We ensure that your information is safe by only allowing personal engaged by Paxton Bridge Pty Ltd to access the information and if accessing via a computer via their individual sign on.
+We ensure that your information is safe by only allowing personnel engaged by Paxton Bridge Pty Ltd and Paxton Bridge Financial Pty Ltd ATF Paxton Bridge Trust to access the information and if accessing via a computer via their individual sign on.
 We maintain physical security over our paper and electronic data and premises, by using locks and security systems.

 Will we disclose the information we collect to anyone?

 We do not sell, trade, or rent your personal information to others.
 We will disclose your information to business or service providers that will support in the execution of your requirements and may need to provide your information to contractors who supply services to us, e.g. to handle mailings on our behalf, external data storage providers, investment providers, personal insurance companies, mortgage brokers or lawyers or to other companies in the event of a corporate sale, merger, reorganisation, dissolution or similar event.

 However, we will take all reasonable steps to ensure that they protect your information in the same way that we do.